DerNeueTNT/Q-Character-Generator/README.md

 2. Enter specifications such as (Name, Race, Gender, etc.) or simply press enter to start generating.
 3. Type !help and press enter if you are unsure on how to use the tool.
 4. Type !quit to end the program

+## For Linux Users
+1. Download Q-Character-Generator-Linux.
+2. Open your terminal in the download folder.
+3. Give the file permission to run: chmod +x Q-Character-Generator-Linux
+4. Run it: ./Q-Character-Generator-Linux

 ## For Developers
 If you wish to modify the source code: